The origin of Gravesend Regatta is lost in the mists of time, but there is little doubt that they were held as far back as Tudor times.

 The introduction of the School’s Regatta, later known as the Junior Regatta, saw an upsurge in interest, from which came the introduction of the Junior Long Ferry Race from Greenwich to Gravesend, a course of 18 nautical miles.
 This was open to boys up to the age of 16.

-In order to move with the times, women and girls have, over recent years, played a major part in the development of the sport, and many events exist today for them on the same exacting courses as their male counterparts.
+In order to move with the times, women and girls have, over recent years, played a major part in the development of the sport, and all today’s events for women are on the same exacting courses as their male counterparts.

-New constructions on and around the river also give rise to new events, such as the Dartford Bridge Race, open to men, women, boys and girls alike.
+New constructions on and around the river also give rise to new events, such as the Dartford Bridge Race, now open to both men and women.
+Unfortunately, along with changing times also comes the demise of some races and, due to lack of numbers, the Junior Regatta and Junior races are now no longer held.